 If I restore my HA-enabled server, is the restore server automatically configured with high availability?

-No. The server is restored as a single-instance flexible server.
+No. The server is restored as a single-instance Azure Database for PostgreSQL flexible server instance.
 After the restore is complete, you can optionally configure the server with high availability.

 I configured my server within a virtual network.
 Can I restore to another virtual network?